fierst/AltiumLibParser/util/README.md

 A small group of utility functions to glean information from the library files or test the types without modifying the main source.

-While I'm trying to keep tihs as portable as possible, there may be some platform-specific additions depending on which computer (home or work) I'm working on.
+While I'm trying to keep this as portable as possible, there may be some platform-specific additions depending on which computer (home or work) I'm working on.

 ### Programs
 * **print_header_info**: print relevant information from the header

+* **direntries**: populate the directory entries table and print each one's name
+	* _currently a WIP, doesn't work for larger files!_